 Creative and Restorative Practitioner Statement

-More recently, the catalyst for my creative practice has been a question which has emerged through my reaction to an event, an incident, or someone’s story.
-The materials I use are informed by a period of research into the question, resulting in pieces that endeavour to offer a collective response.
 Labyrinths, labyrinthine patterns and fingerprints are design threads running through my work, alongside the marks, lines and traces we leave behind us.
 Much of my work is textiles and print based.
-These processes seem to reflect my fascination with the touch and contact we make on, and have with, surfaces as part of our lives.
+These processes seem to reflect my fascination with the touch and contact we make on, and have with, people and surfaces, as part of our lives.

-I have an exhibition, education, performance, curation and commission history as well as community and public arts management experience.
+I have an exhibition, education, performance, curation and commission history as well as arts development and public arts management experience.

 I completed a Masters in Contemporary Arts and Music in 2004 at Oxford Brookes University, studying under Shelley Sacks, Ray Lee and Paul Whitty.
 Through this period of study, my practice began to be influenced by my participatory projects, particularly my work with the Oxfordshire Youth Offending Service (YOS) who trained me as a restorative justice practitioner.
 I was employed by the Oxfordshire YOS for six years (2001-2007), working alongside young people involved in offending and the people they had harmed (victims).
 From 2006 – 2007, Oxfordshire YOS employed me as a Creative Arts Development Worker in Youth Justice.
 This was a joint project with West Berkshire Youth Offending Service and one of six national pilot projects with Arts Council England and the Youth Justice Board for England and Wales.

-Between 2007 and 2015, I was employed as the Visual Arts Development Officer with Shetland Arts.
+Between 2007 and 2015, I served as the Visual Arts Development Officer with Shetland Arts.
 In 2008, as part of this role, I co-founded the Space2face Restorative Justice and Arts project alongside Alyson Halcrow.
 We continue to jointly facilitate this project.
-It has been successively funded by Paul Hamlyn Foundation, BBC Children in Need, Creative Scotland and Shetland Arts.
 Space2face achieved independent charitable status in September 2016 and has been presented to several international conferences on restorative justice.
 We are proud to have three former clients of the project now serving as trustees.
-Space2face is currently part funded by the National Lottery Awards for All Community Fund.

 From 2015 – 2016, I worked as a freelance consultant for the British Council as part of their ‘Canny Creatives’ project.
 In 2016 and 2017, I received Visual Art and Craft Awards (Creative Scotland in partnership with Shetland Arts and Shetland Islands Council) towards the development of my creative practice.
 In 2016, this contributed towards an exhibition of work, ‘we think back through our mothers…or do we?’, which was shown in autumn 2016 as part of Luminate, Scotland’s creative ageing festival.
 The exhibition process, inspired by my mother and grandmother, may be viewed on my website blog.